zarcsis/RDVR-Page/index.markdown

 I have some thougths how to improve this app.

-- Copy and paste files between multiple sessions (spring 2025)
+- Copy and paste files between multiple sessions (June 2025)
-- Configuration by file (spring 2025)
 - Quick assist mode (to be announced)
 - Remote application mode (to be announced)